dawi9840/extended_version/README.md

 Input pose video to images.
 And using classify images get pose landmarks which put it on record with csv file.

+# File description

+**extract_images.py**- Input pose video to images.
+When extract images done, please attention images(pose class) folder position which is the next one file(csv create.py) to be use.

+**csv_create.py**- using classify images get pose landmarks which put it on record with csv file.

 ## Install

 **Conda virtual env**